awsdocs/amazon-ec2-user-guide/doc_source/spot-fleet-requests.md

 If you no longer need to use Spot Fleet, we recommend that you delete the **AWSServiceRoleForEC2SpotFleet** role\.
 After this role is deleted from your account, Amazon EC2 will create the role again if you request a Spot Fleet\.

-### Granting Access to CMKs for Use with Encrypted AMIs and EBS Snapshots<a name="spot-fleet-service-linked-roles-access-to-cmks"></a>
+### Granting access to CMKs for use with encrypted AMIs and EBS snapshots<a name="spot-fleet-service-linked-roles-access-to-cmks"></a>

 If you specify an [encrypted AMI](AMIEncryption.md) or an [encrypted Amazon EBS snapshot](EBSEncryption.md) in your Spot Fleet request and you use a customer managed customer master key \(CMK\) for encryption, you must grant the **AWSServiceRoleForEC2SpotFleet** role permission to use the CMK so that Amazon EC2 can launch Spot Instances on your behalf\.
 To do this, you must add a grant to the CMK, as shown in the following procedure\.